Traditional Plant-Based Cooking

 • Roast for 25-35 minutes or until the steaks are completely cooked through.
 There's no need to flip the steaks half way through cooking.

-• Add the vegetable broth or stock, tomato passata, red wine vinegar, and soy sauce to a jug and stir well.
+• Add the vegetable stock, tomato passata, red wine vinegar, and soy sauce to a jug and stir well.

-400 millilitres vegetable stock, 1 tablespoon soy sauce, 120 mililitres tomato passata, 3 tablespoon red wine vinegar, 65 millilitres apple juice
+400 millilitres vegetable stock, 1 tablespoon soy sauce, 120 mililitres tomato passata, 3 tablespoons red wine vinegar, 65 millilitres apple juice

-While the steaks are cooking cook the sauce/stew:
+While the steaks are cooking cook the stew:

 • Melt the butter in a non-stick pan and add the shallots or baby/pearl onions.
 Cook for 5 minutes over a medium heat, stirring frequently.

-[use ¼ cup of veggie broth instead of oil if preferred]
+[use ¼ cup of vegetable stock instead of oil if preferred]

 25 grams vegan butter, 200 grams shallots